 The Association of Dyslexia Specialists in Higher Education

-was formed in 2001 by a group of dyslexia specialists working in Higher Education in order to share knowledge and inform good practice, especially to:
+was formed in 2001 to represent dyslexia specialists working in Higher Education to:

 - work towards establishing parity of provision so that any dyslexic student will be assured of appropriate support throughout the HE sector.

 - avoid unnecessary duplication of work.

 - establish commonly accepted codes of good practice.

 - help tutors to share experiences and overcome feelings of isolation.